getherbert/docs/shortcodes.md

 # Shortcodes

-Shortcodes are for non-technical users to access some function of your plugin within the Wordpress content editor.
+Shortcodes are for non-technical users to access some function of your plugin within the WordPress content editor.
 Therefore adding a shortcode is just a reference to API method.
 Shortcodes consist of a Name, API Method Name and Argument Name Array (more on this later) and are defined in `plugins/shortcodes.php`

 ### Adding a Basic Shortcode